freedomofpress/securedrop-docs/docs/admin/maintenance/kernel_troubleshooting.rst

 and power the server back up.

-If you have access to the password for your admin user, you can use it to log into each server without the use of two-factor authentication, which was disabled for keyboard logins in SecureDrop 0.8.0.
+If you have access to the password for your admin user, you can use it to log into each server without the use of *Two-Factor Authentication*, which was disabled for keyboard logins in SecureDrop 0.8.0.
 You may have saved the password in the KeePassXC database on your *Admin Workstation*.
 If you do not have the password, you can boot into single user mode instead.